Are Hot Water Baseboard Heaters Out of Date?

 But that said, each unit functions independently of another so it’s possible to set up the system in zones or each room on a separate thermostat.
 This gives you excellent control over heat in different areas of the home.

 One of the big complaints about hot water baseboard heaters is that they can be expensive to run.
 The system itself is pretty efficient to run.
 Cost can increase or decrease depending on the type of boiler you have.

 Electric boilers can become costly in the coldest part of the winter.
 By comparison, if you have a natural gas boiler, that is much more affordable.
 Hydronic baseboard heat may be the most affordable option given the right circumstances.

-Though hydronic baseboard heating falls victim to plenty of prejudice, it’s an efficient system that may be the best thing that ever happened to you.
+Though hydronic baseboard heating falls victim to plenty of scrutiny, it’s an efficient system that may be the best thing that ever happened to you.
 Next time you run across it, don’t be so hasty to dismiss it either in an existing home or for a new build.